Effect Samples

 Pulse

-For the pulse animation, we use a customPathBuilder
+For the pulse animation, we use a customPathBuilder to compute the emission

 DeterministicEffectConfiguration(